Wartburg, Tennessee

-Wartburg is a city in Morgan County, Tennessee, United States.
+Wartburg is a city in and the county seat of Morgan County, Tennessee, United States.
 The population was 918 at the 2010 census.
-It is the county seat of Morgan County.

 History

 In 1805, the Cherokee ceded what is now Morgan County to the United States by signing the Third Treaty of Tellico.
 The first settlers arrived in the area shortly thereafter.

+Wartburg was founded in the mid-1840s by Georg Friedrich Gerding (later anglicized as George Frederick), a land speculator who bought up large tracts of land in what is now Morgan County and organized the East Tennessee Colonization Company with plans to establish a series of German colonies in the Cumberland region.